RedVelvetOth/RedVelvetOth.github.io/content/blog/intro-concurrency.md

 	}()

-	v := <- ch // the variable v receives the channel's value, this is the receiver
+	v := <- ch // the variable v receives the channel's value, this is the receiver fmt.Println("Received", v)

-	fmt.Println("Received", v)
 }
 ```

 {{<callout type="warning">}}
  In the above code snippet, we only have 1 goroutine and channels require 2 goroutines to operate.
-Well the code does actually contain 2 goroutines.
+Well, the code does actually contain 2 goroutines.
 The first is the go func and the second is the generated goroutine.
 {{</callout>}}

 ### Buffered Channels

-Unlike unbuffered channels, buffered channels have a capacity attribute, meaning they can hold on an `n` number of values.
+Unlike unbuffered channels, buffered channels have a capacity attribute, meaning they can hold an `n` number of values.

 ```go {filename = "Buffered Channels"}